linux-nerd/gatsby-ap-blog/content/blog/2020-04-12-configure-react-from-ground-up.md

 ---
-title: Configure React from ground up
+title: Configure React from Ground Up
 date: 2020-04-12T11:27:43.817Z
 description: Configure React from ground up using Webpack and Babel
 ---